 BOTTOM: Beat (drums, percussion, bass, or guitar)

-To begin with, concentrate on identifying each layer.
+To begin, concentrate on identifying each layer.
 Most of the time finding the top layer is easy, just listen for the words.
 Next, the middle will be the music.
 And finally, the bottom layer, the beat.

 How to find the beat.
 (Hint: use this metronome.)

 To find the beat, the first thing to do is identify the tick-tock in the music.
-It sounds like a clock or a metronome.
+It sounds like a clock.
 You can really hear the tick-tock when you choose Two or Simple on the metronome linked above.
 For this reason, I recommend that you begin with either of those two settings.

 Sometimes the beat will be fast, sometimes slow.
 The easiest way to practice would be to sway your body, tap your feet, or clap your hands.
 Experts recommend that you spend 5 or 10 minutes a day with the different beat patterns.
 Not an unpleasant assignment!